ssp21/ssp21-spec/ssp21.md

 }
 ```

-Suppose that we wish to encode the following 3 element sequence of byte sequences in the values field:
+Suppose that we wish to encode the following sequence of byte sequences in the values field above:

 ```
-{
-    {0x07}
-    {0x08, 0x09},
-    {0x0A, 0x0B, 0x0C}
+{ {0x07}, {0x08, 0x09}, {0x0A, 0x0B, 0x0C} }
-}
 ```

 The serialized ByteSequences message would be encoded as: